thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-*Note:* here we are not using Urls **and** we are using `template: require('...')`
+*Note:* here we are not using the url keys.
+Instead we are using `template: require('...')` to load the data directly.

 ## Conclusion

 So just remember that setting `moduleId :  module.id` in the `@Component` decorator is the key lesson here; otherwise Angular 2 will look for our files in paths relative to the application root.
 The beauty of this solution is that we can (1) easily repackage our components and (2) easily reuse components... all without changing the `@Component` metadata.